Simple Summary

 - duration in epochs after which all old sectors should have been deactivated.
 Initial proposal 1.5yr.

-A new, larger, value for MaxSectorExpirationExtension
+Given this change, a new, larger value for MaxSectorExpirationExtension

 may be considered.